Uppland: Religion

 Uppsala is the seat of the only archbishop of the Lutheran Church of Sweden.
 Before the Protestant Reformation, the archdiocese and archbishop were within the Roman Catholic Church.

 Culture

 The archaeological site Birka and the castle of Drottningholm are UNESCO World Heritage Sites.

 Sports

 Football in the province is administered by Upplands Fotbollförbund.
-Bandy is also popular, with IK Sirius.
+Bandy is also popular, with IK Sirius as the major sports club.